-Make an easy DIY moss wreath that works from spring through summer in the home!
+Make an easy DIY peel-and-stick preserved moss wreath that works from spring through summer in the home!
 Did you ever try self-stick moss?
 It’s amazing and saves so much time!

 Do you love easy quick projects?
 This wreath takes 15 minutes.

 I love using moss for spring.
 In my opinion, moss is the epitome of the spring season beginning.
 I use reindeer moss often too to add accents to other wreaths I have made.